PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Game Engine Integrations/Unreal CPP Quick Start.md

 ## Initialization

+To integrate the GameSparks platform into your C++ project, perform the following two initialization stages:
+* GameMode Header
+* Gamemode Body

 ### GameMode.h

-Include the following headers:
+*1.* Include the following headers:

 ```
-#include "GameSparks/GS.h"
-#include "GameSparks/IGSPlatform.h"
-#include "GameSparks/generated/GSRequests.h"
-#include "GameSparks/generated/GSResponses.h"
-#include "GameSparks/generated/GSMessages.h"
 #include "GameSparks/Private/GameSparksComponent.h"

-//Add these namespaces
-using namespace GameSparks::Core;
-using namespace GameSparks::Api::Messages;
-using namespace GameSparks::Api::Responses;
-using namespace GameSparks::Api::Requests;
+#include <GameSparks/GS.h>
+#include <GameSparks/generated/GSResponses.h>
+#include "GameSparks/Private/GameSparksModule.h"
+#include <GameSparks/generated/GSRequests.h>

 ```

-Create a public variable for the GameSparks component:
+*2.* Create a variable for the GameSparks component:

 ```

 UGameSparksComponent* GameSparksComp;

 ```

-Add your GameMode's constructor and begin play.
+*3.* Add your GameMode's constructor and begin play.
 With it a UFUNCTION with a bool parameter to handle the *OnGameSparksAvailableDelegate* invocation:

 ```

 //Constructor
 	AMyGameMode();